Giving One’s Best in Return for Recognition

 - Recognition and reward are not the same thing, although many use them interchangeably.
 Rewards are best used when high achievement standards are met or exceeded.
 For many managers, monetary reward is the only recognition strategy they know.
 In those circumstances, recognition is very black and white – exceed your numbers and get recognized (usually with more money); come in at 99% and be labeled a marginal or poor performer.

-- However, recognition serve many purposes.
-With simple words, short notes, public applause or even little trinkets, you can let people know when they are making progress, , serving as role models for important values or showing extra effort.
-It’s acknowledging and encouraging people for their time, effort and commitment.
+- However, recognition serves many purposes.
+With simple words, short notes, public applause or even little trinkets, you can let people know when they are making progress, serving as role models for important values, or showing extra effort.
+It’s acknowledging and encouraging people for their time, effort, and commitment.
 Look for opportunities to help people soar and let them know when they do.

 - You cannot delegate recognition and encouragement.
 You must get involved one on one whenever possible.
 Dropping a note of praise in an e-mail is one thing.
 Personally handing it to the other person, with a proud look in the eye, an affirming handshake or a genuine pat on the back is something entirely different.

 Write down the names of at least two people whom you know deserve some praise, recognition, or encouragement from you for something they have recently done or are about to do.
 Now go out and recognize them.
 Let them know how important they are.
 Then find 2 more people.
 In other words, set daily or weekly goals for recognition.
 Get it in your planner like you do everything else that is important.
 Also see Employee Motivation: One Size Doesn’t Fit All and Enthusiastic Employees Do You Have Them?

 Do you want to develop your Management Smarts?

 - Build your skills with The Effective Manager

 - Sign up for Quick Wins: 101 Management Tips.